samgranger/StoreCodeBodyClass/README.md

 # Magento 2 Store Code Body Class Plugin

-As the name suggests, this plugin simply adds the store code to the body class.
+As the name suggests, this plugin simply adds the store & website code to the body class.

 ## Install
 ```